 - It generates fodder for articles, blog posts, or talks to support your author platform.

-- Over time, you may assemble enough great content content to justify a a second (or third or fourth) edition of your book, or possibly a companion.
+- Over time, you may assemble enough great content to justify a a second (or third or fourth) edition of your book, or possibly a companion.

 Better yet, the background research may uncover related areas of interest, which lead you right back into the first phase, exploratory research, for your next book.

 If you know someone struggling in the research phase of a book project, please share this post with them.